truher/all25/lib/src/main/java/org/team100/lib/targeting/INTERCEPT.md

 solver that guesses values for azimuth ($\theta$) and elevation ($\phi$).

-The function to be minimized would use a lookup table from experiment or precomputation to determine the range time of arrival, and then, using the azimuth, find the cartesian location.
+The function to be minimized would use a lookup table from experiment or precomputation to determine the range and time of arrival, and then, using the azimuth, find the cartesian location.
 Then compute the distance ("error") between that location and the target at the same time.
 The solver would use that distance to guide its guesses.